 Our skin needs to be protected and adequately moisturized from the sun.
 Chemical sunscreen ingredients are not factors in this protection.
 Although conventional sunscreens contain active SPF ingredients that will prevent sunburn, they offer very little in terms of skin benefits.
 If your skin doesn’t do well in summer temperatures, look at my advice on skincare products that your skin needs to thrive.

 Most sunscreen products are full of fillers like silicones that create a film-like barrier on our skin and dry it out over time.
-Skincare companies use silicones because they’re cheap, easy to product, and help products spread easily on the skin.
+Skincare companies use silicones because they’re cheap, easy to produce, and help products spread easily on the skin.
 Companies that use a sunscreen with silicones can claim “sweat-proof” or “water-proof” benefits.
 However, you might as well be wrapping your skin in plastic wrap!

 What makes the product “water-proof” is suffocating your skin!
 Silicones (ingredients ending in -siloxane or -methicone) are persistent in our bodies and our environment.
 Please, consider this before jumping into our lakes this summer!